NhatThanh92/Active-contraction/README.md

 **Figure 8.
 Evolution of the flexion angle over time obtained from the angle of three points (depicted on the left) in FE simulation with the uterine contraction.**
 # References:
 [1] TNT Nguyen, A Ballit, M Ferrandini, JB Colliat, TT Dao (2024) Fetus descent simulation with the active uterine contraction during the vaginal delivery: MRI-based evaluation and uncertainty quantification.
-Computer Methods in Biomechanics and Biomedical Engineering (Accepted).
+Computer Methods in Biomechanics and Biomedical Engineering. (**Accepted**)

 [2] TNT Nguyen, A Ballit, P Lecomte-Grosbras, JB Colliat, TT Dao (2024) On the uncertainty quantification of the active uterine contraction during the second stage of labor simulation.
 Medical & Biological Engineering & Computing 62(7): 2145–2164. http://dx.doi.org/10.1007/s11517-024-03059-2